Carlos Alcaraz beats Novak Djokovic at the US Open to reach his 3rd Grand Slam final in a row

 “It's frustrating on the court when you are not able to keep up with that level physically, but at the same time, it’s something also expected, I guess,” Djokovic said.
 “It comes with time and with age.”

 Alcaraz will face either defending champion Sinner or No. 25 Felix Auger-Aliassime for the championship on Sunday, when President Donald Trump plans to attend.
-Sinner could become the first repeat men’s champion in New York since Roger Federer won the hard-court tournament five years in a row from 2004 through 2008.
+Sinner is trying to become the first repeat men’s champion in New York since Roger Federer won the hard-court tournament five years in a row from 2004 through 2008.

-Alcaraz is seeking his sixth major title and second at Flushing Meadows.
+Alcaraz hasn't dropped a set as he pursues his sixth major title and second at Flushing Meadows.
 He defeated Sinner at the French Open in June and lost to his rival at Wimbledon in July.

+Go back to April, and Alcaraz is 44-2, making it to the finals at each of his last eight tour-level events.

+“It’s something that I’m working on, just the consistency on the matches, on the tournaments, on the year, in general.
+Just not having up-and-downs in (a) match,” Alcaraz said.
+“Probably, I’m just getting mature, just getting to know myself much better, what I need on, off the court.”

 Djokovic’s bid to become the first player in the sport’s history to get Slam No. 25 was blocked again, and he thinks part of the issue is trying to overcome much younger men in best-of-five set matches.